Triangular Wooden Spatula

 L: 31 x 7.5cm

-Each spatula is handmade one by one by a skilled craftsman and so each one is a unique piece.
+Each spatula is hand-made one-by-one by a skilled craftsman and so each spatula is a unique piece.

 M: The most versatile size.
 Also great as a turner when making omelet.